suborbital/docs/website/docs/hosted-quickstart.md

 Most providers have their own logic and algorithms that detect abuse,send out alerts or initiate protective measures.
 They may allow for some customizability, but it's _usually_ very limited.

 PRO.xyz, on the other hand, has decided to make it possible _for its users_ to fine-tune protections and alerts using the Suborbital Extension Engine.
-Suborbital's plugin system is used here to give users additional control and flexibility around deciding how requests are handled.
+Suborbital's extension system is used here to give users additional control and flexibility around deciding how requests are handled.

 For this demo we'll just focus on tagging suspicious requests, helping the provider improve its protections.